Clarity logoClarity logoClarity

 Nasdaq is both a stock exchange and an index.
 Here's how the Nasdaq Composite and Nasdaq-100 work, why tech dominates, and how to invest in it.

-This was revolutionary.
-At the time, the NYSE still relied on human specialists on a physical floor to facilitate trades.
+This was a major shift at the time.
+The NYSE still relied on human specialists on a physical floor to enable trades.
 NASDAQ proved that electronic trading was faster, cheaper, and more efficient.
-Today, even the NYSE processes most orders electronically, but NASDAQ got there first by five decades.
+Today, even the NYSE processes most orders electronically, but NASDAQ moved there decades earlier.

-Originally, NASDAQ was seen as the "discount" exchange; a place for smaller, newer companies that couldn't meet the NYSE's stricter listing requirements.
-That perception changed dramatically as technology companies grew to dominate the global economy.
+Originally, NASDAQ was seen as the "discount" exchange, a place for smaller, newer companies that couldn't meet the NYSE's stricter listing requirements.
+That perception shifted materially as technology companies grew to dominate the global economy.
 Apple, Microsoft, Amazon, Google, Meta, NVIDIA, and Tesla all trade on NASDAQ.
-It went from the minor leagues to arguably the most important exchange in the world.
+It went from a secondary exchange to one of the most important exchanges in the world.

 Companies choose which exchange to list on when they go public.
 The two exchanges have different requirements: